everoddandeven/everoddandeven/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on a [monero light wallet client library](https://github.com/woodser/monero-cpp/pull/73) which I believe could significantly improve the user experience of monero wallets.
+This would enable the development of wallet applications with instant sync time, addressing one of the major UX challenges of monero.
+To achieve this, I am actively contributing to the [monero-cpp](https://github.com/woodser/monero-cpp) project, which serves as the foundation for this library.
+- 🌱 I am currently studying Computer Engineering at the University of Pisa, I work as a GIS software developer for an important company of the Almawave group, and of course I am learning monero!
 <!--
 **everoddandeven/everoddandeven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.